takari/team-documentation/en/03-installation/01-chapter3.markdown

     Java home: /Library/Java/JavaVirtualMachines/jdk1.7.0_55.jdk/Contents/Home/jre
     Default locale: en_US, platform encoding: UTF-8
     OS name: "mac os x", version: "10.8.5", arch: "x86_64", family: "mac"

-#### Discussion

-The TDM distribution is available in two format as a ZIP file and as a GZip compressed TAR archive.
-Select the distribution appropriate to your operating system.

 Here is an example figure ... have to figure out how that works in the scripts